alanng2050/blob-to-file/README.md

-Quickly download blob to file
+- Save Blob to file
+- Save SVG to jpeg | png | svg